Is There a Federal Defamation Statute of Limitations?

 Consult the Best Internet Defamation Law Firm Before Filing a Defamation Lawsuit

 At the Mullen Law Firm, we conduct a thorough analysis of your case and file your case at just the right time.
 We analyze the entirety of your case and circumstances to ensure we have taken into account all possible claims and defenses.

 We also consider old claims since we have the skill and experience to know that just because the statute of limitations seems to have passed, that does not mean there are no options we can take.

-Whether you are looking for an experienced New Jersey internet lawyer or just a general defamation lawyer, you have come to the right place.
+Whether looking for an experienced New Jersey internet lawyer or just a general defamation lawyer, you have come to the right place.

 Contact us today to establish an attorney-client relationship and begin working on your case.
-We have provided our services to many clients who have been defamed or accused of defamation, and we may just do the same for you.
+We have provided our services to many clients defamed or accused of defamation, and we may do the same for you.